slevomat/coding-standard/README.md

 Disallows long functions.
 This sniff provides the following setting:

+* `includeComments`: should comments be included in the count (default value is false).
+* `includeWhitespace`: shoud empty lines be included in the count (default value is false).
 * `maxLinesLength`: specifies max allowed function lines length (default value is 20).

 #### SlevomatCodingStandard.PHP.DisallowDirectMagicInvokeCall 🔧